 Illness and/or Loss of Faculty - remaining faculty will assume the workload until further accommodations can be made (ex: working further ahead in certain courses and upon return of missing faculty, the focus will be on catching up in the other courses).
 Certain staff techs have participated in classroom units before and may step in if anticipate long-term faculty absence.
 There is a Class PowerPoint file on the faculty drive that allows easy access for remaining faculty to substitute teach on short notice.
 Faculty may teach remotely via Microsoft Teams platform if illness and/or internet connections allow.
-Staff can access work email, files and create a Microsoft Teams meeting from home.
+Staff can access work email and network drive files from home via Connect Portal.